WGBH/AAPB2/app/views/override/about-the-american-archive/history/page2.md

 ### Transition to a Permanent Home

-Congress cut CPB’s digital supplemental appropriation for fiscal year 2011 from
+Congress cut CPB's digital supplemental appropriation for fiscal year 2011 from
 $36 million to $6 million.
 For FY 2012, Congress failed to allocate any digital funds to CPB.
 Current subsequently reported, “Having lost its digital projects fund last year, CPB lacks the money to develop the American Archive much